GOP Rep. Mo Brooks uses Scalise shooting in Senate campaign ad

 The rhetoric between the contenders has ratcheted up on the campaign trail as they attempt to display feverish loyalty to President Donald Trump, who carried every county in the state's presidential primary last year and defeated Hillary Clinton by an almost 2-1 margin.

+In his response to criticism of the ad, Brooks noted that Strange “has made the Second Amendment right to bear arms a major issue in this Alabama Senate race, and I believe this ad shows my conviction to defend the Second Amendment right to bear arms.”

-Strange, Brooks and Moore are seen as competing for the two slots in the runoff, scheduled for September 26.
-The primary is slated for August 15.
+Strange, Brooks and Moore are seen as competing in the August 15 primary for the two slots in the runoff, which is scheduled for September 26.